washingtonstateuniversity/WSUWP-Extended-WordPress-SEO/README.md

-# WSUWP-Extended-WordPress-SEO
+# WSUWP Extended WordPress SEO

-A WordPress plugin to apply modifications to Yoast SEO
+A WordPress plugin to apply modifications to Yoast's WordPress SEO.